 Get Full Diagnosis and Immediate Medical Treatment

 So, once you seek medical attention, a doctor can diagnose your condition and treat your injuries right away.
-They can create a medical report to confirm the injuries that were sustained in the truck accident.
+They can create a medical report to confirm the injuries were sustained in the truck accident.

 Collect Information of the Witnesses and the Truck Driver